evhub/coconut/DOCS.md

 _Can't be done without a long series of checks for each `match` statement.
 See the compiled code for the Python syntax._

-### Backslash Escaping
+### Backslash-Escaping

-To allow access to the valid Python variable names `data`, `match`, and `case` in Coconut, those keywords may be backslash-escaped to turn them into the variables instead.
-Additionally, to provide more seamless integration with Python 3.5, the variable names `async` and `await` must be backslash-escaped, and to provide backwards compatibility with Python 2, the variable name `nonlocal` must be backslash-escaped.
+The requirement that Coconut keywords be backslash-escaped to make them variables in Coconut is the one exception to the rule of all Python 3 being valid Coconut.
+To allow access to the valid Python variable names `data`, `match`, `case`, `async` (keyword in Python 3.5), `await` (keyword in Python 3.5), and `nonlocal` (keyword in Python 3) in Coconut, those keywords must be backslash-escaped to turn them into the variables instead.

 ##### Example